Blu-ray players buying guide

 All Blu-ray players have an HDMI output to connect the player to your TV or receiver.
 But if you’re going to connect it to an audio system without HDMI connections, look for a player with dedicated audio outputs.
 Many players offer optical or coaxial digital audio outputs for sending audio to an older home theater receiver or a sound bar.

-We picked out three cool features you might want to look for:
+We picked out two cool features you might want to look for:

 - Screen mirroring — Send pictures, high-definition videos, and music from an Android™ phone or tablet to your big screen using a technology called Miracast (Samsung's version is called AllShare).